 We start by describing how to visualize goals.
 We then summarize the goals called out by the DAD framework, a topic we’ve written about in the past so we only cover this topic briefly here.
 We end with a summary of the advantages and disadvantages of a goal-driven approach over the more prescriptive approaches of older agile methods.

 In the second half of 2012 we began developing a way to represent goals in a visual manner using what we call a goals diagram.
 A goals diagram, the notation for which is summarized in Figure 1, is in effect a form of decision tree.
-In Figure 1 you see that a process goal is indicated using a rounded rectangle and the process factors pertaining to a goal with normal rectangles.
-Process goals will have one or more process factors that you need to consider addressing, with most goals having four or five factors although some have eight or nine.
-Each factor is then addressed by two or more techniques/practices.
+In Figure 1 you see that a process goal is indicated using a rounded rectangle and the decision points pertaining to a goal with normal rectangles.
+Process goals will have one or more decision points that you need to consider addressing, with most goals having four or five decision points although some have eight or nine.
+Each decision point is then addressed by two or more techniques/practices.
 Because there may be many techniques to choose from, we indicate “default” techniques in bolded italics.
-These defaults are good starting points for teams new to agile.
-Some factors you may choose not to address, so an option of “None” will be indicated in these cases.
+These defaults are good starting points for teams new to agile – they are almost always strategies from Scrum, XP, or Agile Modelling with a few Rational Unified Process (RUP) ideas thrown in to round things out.
+Some decision points you may choose not to address.
 Sometimes options are “ordered”, which is indicated by a upwards pointing arrow to the left of the list of techniques.
 What we mean by this is that the techniques appearing at the top of the list are more desirable from the point of view of agile and lean thinking and the less desirable techniques are at the bottom of the stack.
 Your team of course should strive to adopt the most effective techniques they are capable of performing given the context of the situation that they face.
-In Figure 1 the first process factor has an ordered set of options whereas the second factor does not.
+In Figure 1 the first decision point has an ordered set of options whereas the second one does not.
 Typically when the options are ordered you will only choose one of them whereas you MIGHT choose several options in unordered situations.

 Figure 1.
 The notation of goal diagrams.